YottaLee/SKV-store/README.md

 # Raft

+### Introduction
+Raft is a consensus protocol that was designed with the primary goal of understandability without compromising on correctness or performance.
+Raft offers a generic way to distribute a state machine across a cluster of computing systems, ensuring that each node in the cluster agrees upon the same series of state transitions.

 ### Test For Raft

 #### **my_election_test.go**

 - TestVote_Leader1

   This test make sure the leader would behave properly when handling RequestVote, especially when leader handle competing RequestVote with stale term.

 - TestVote_Leader2